Additionally, these labels include a small icon of a ballot box

 Which candidates currently have an election label?

-Currently, labels appear on Twitter accounts of candidates running for office during the 2018 US midterm general elections who:
+Currently, labels appear on Twitter accounts of candidates running for office during the 2020 US election cycle who:

 - Have qualified to appear on the general election ballot.